jpbarraca/misc/crypto/length_extention_attack/README.md

 digest after processing `SECRET || M1 || PADDING`.

-Therefore, if we consider a new digest `dd = H(M2, state=d)`, where the previous digest is provided as the initial state of the hash, this is equivalent to calculating `H(SECRET || M1 || PADDING || M2)`
+Therefore, if we consider a new digest `dd = H(M2, state=d)`, where the previous digest is provided as the initial state of the hash (`d`), this is equivalent to calculating `H(SECRET || M1 || PADDING || M2)`

+`M2` can be built in such a way that it overrides `M1` when processed by the destination application.

 To run it: `python3 lea.py`